Kale Chipsjump to recipe

 - Eat quickly or store in an airtight container.
 If you’re making a large batch, make sure you store your excess chips in a large Ziploc bag.
 I will blow extra air into the bag to help prevent the delicate chips from being crushed.

 There are many different types of kale available at most grocery stores.
 I made this version of kale chips with dinosaur kale.
 I like dinosaur kale because once dehydrated, they offer a close resemblance to potato chips.
-I also make kale chips with curly kale (see below) and baby kale greens from the boxed salad section of the produce isle.
+I also make kale chips with curly kale (see below) and baby kale greens from the boxed salad section of the produce aisle.

 - Prep Time: 10 mins